Jonathan Rigg: Personal life

 In 1864 Jonathan funded the restoration of St Patrick's Church in Patrick Brompton, Yorkshire.
 His father, the Reverend Hugh Rigg, was the rector there for 55 years.

 Jonathan had two children; a daughter, Emma, and son, Jonathan, who died aged 7 on 16 June 1855.
-Jonathan died at Jasinga, Java, on 1 February 1871, leaving the Jasinga plantation to his unwed daughter.
+Jonathan died at Buitenzorg (now known as Bogor), Java, on 1 February 1871, leaving the Jasinga plantation to his daughter.
+Emma married Edward Edwards and died without children on 27th November 1918 at Leamington Spa.